ArtHitParade

 Again like Giacometti, de Kooning's world is dominated by the figures of a man and a woman.
 Giacometti had the Homme qui marche and the Femme debout.
 De Kooning had the Clamdigger and the Seated Woman.
 De Kooning's expression of the relation between body and movement was lauded by Henry Moore.

 The Clamdigger is searching in sand to extract the shells.
-His gesture gathers the symbols of creation : sea water, clay, primitive animal, man.
+His gesture gathers the symbols of creation: sea water, clay, primitive animal, man.
 It has even been suggested that the Clamdigger by de Kooning is a self-portrait.
 The texture mimics the lapping waves.

 De Kooning

-1972 George in Movement
+1972 Figure in Movement by Bacon

-2018 SOLD for £ 20M including premium
+2018 SOLD for £ 20M by Christie's

 George Dyer committed his irreparable act in October 1971.
 Although Francis Bacon's grief is deep and sincere, it is not devoid of selfishness.
 Francis is remorseful for his own behavioral mistakes towards the young man.
 Above all, this tragic event raises back to the surface with an unprecedented power his queries about the meaning of life.